JIEBOH/JIEBOH/README.md

-# Type expression agent

-Is an agent that receives a reference to a mathematical expression.
-If the expression contains x, x^2, or x^3, it outputs the corresponding result.
+# Weather Recommendation Agent

+This is an agent that makes an API request to retrieve the weather.
+If the weather is rainy, it recommends taking an umbrella.

 ---

-#### **Action class: `action_translation_expression`**
+### **Action class: `action_create_request`**
-Generates an equation based on a template and performs argument mapping if needed.
+Performs an API request to retrieve weather information and provides a recommendation based on the weather conditions.

+---

-#### **Parameters:**
+### **Parameters:**
-- `amountX`: The number of x in the expression
+- `weather`: The weather condition retrieved from the API (e.g., sunny, rainy, cloudy, etc.)

+---

-#### **Workflow:**
+### **Workflow:**

-1. The first agent receives a reference to a mathematical expression and an input_structure.
-Then it translates the received expression and receives the number of X in the expression.
-2. The second agent receives a structure and a translated mathematical expression and a set of rules to determine its type.
-Then the type is determined, for example: square and the agent produces the result.
+1. First Agent:
+   - Makes an API request to retrieve weather data.
+   - Analyzes the weather condition (e.g., rainy, sunny, etc.) and provides an initial recommendation.

+2. Second Agent:
+   - Receives the weather condition and the initial recommendation from the first agent.
+   - Provides a final recommendation based on the weather condition and the initial recommendation.

 <img width="351" alt="1" src="https://github.com/user-attachments/assets/f638f10a-9e17-478d-9fe0-c16c6413615c" />